ZihuiLuo/FSSP-BPM/README.md

 # About the baseline file
 The baseline file contains the comparison algorithms in the paper, including PDRs (FIFO, LIFO, LPT, SPT), ACO, GA, TS, and DRL_IG.
-And DRL_IG you can read the paper "Scheduling optimization for flow-shop based on deep reinforcement learning and iterative greedy method" (DOI: 10.13195/j.kzyjc.2020.0608).
+DRL_IG you can read the paper "Scheduling optimization for flow-shop based on deep reinforcement learning and iterative greedy method" (DOI: 10.13195/j.kzyjc.2020.0608).

 # About the DRL file: